Innovators Under 35

 Every year, MIT Technology Review selects a list of the most promising innovators around the world.
 They’re inquisitive and persistent, inspired and inspiring.
 No matter whether they’re pursuing medical breakthroughs, refashioning energy technologies, making computers more useful, or engineering cooler electronic devices—and regardless of whether they are heading startups, working in big companies, or doing research in academic labs—they all are poised to be leaders in their fields.

-The 2021 list will be announced later this year.
-Until then, meet the 2020 cohort of brilliant young entrepreneurs, inventors, visionaries, humanitarians, and pioneers who are working to make the world a better place.
+Learn more about the 2021 cohort of brilliant young entrepreneurs, inventors, visionaries, humanitarians, and pioneers who are working to make the world a better place.

 Innovators Under 35 is an annual list that recognizes outstanding innovators who are younger than 35.
 The awards span a wide range of fields, including biotechnology, materials, computer hardware, energy, transportation, communications, and the Internet.

 We are searching for individuals whose superb technical work promises to shape the coming decades.
 Our goal is to recognize the development of new technology or the creative application of existing technologies to solve the world’s biggest problems.
 We reward ingenious and elegant work that matters to the world at large—not just to peers in a particular field or industry.

 MIT Technology Review showcases global list winners in our July/August issue and online.
 Throughout the year, we recognize global and regional winners at events online, on-campus, and around the world.

 Established in 1999 in honor of MIT Technology Review’s 100th anniversary, the Innovators Under 35 list was initially conceived as a list of 100 innovators.